edbrad/vm-bl-status/ServerSetupNotes.md

 for this setup).

 ### Install and Configure VirtualEnv and VirtualEnvWrapper
-A isolated runtime environment will need be establised on the server for hosting the Python-based Django REST API Application.
+An isolated runtime environment will need be establised on the server for hosting the Python-based Django REST API Application.
 This accomplished using the **VirtualEnv** tool with the **VirtualEnvWrapper** add-on.
+The Virtual Environment allows the Application's depencies (Libraries, Frameworks, etc.) to be managed independently of any other Applications that may be provisioned on the same server instance.
+For example, two Web Applications can run side-by-side with different versions of the Django Framework.